-The U.S.\$130,000,000 Perpetual Non-Cumulative Capital Securities (the "Capital Securities") will be issued by Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
+The U.S.\$225,000,000 7.375 per cent.
+Perpetual Non-Cumulative Capital Securities (the "Capital Securities") will be issued by Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
 (Rabobank Nederland) ("Rabobank Nederland", the "Issuer" or the "Bank").
-Interest on the Capital Securities will accrue from (and including) 6 June 2008 (the "Issue Date") at the rate of 7.0 per cent. per annum, and will be payable semi-annually in arrear on 6 June and 6 December in each year.
+Interest on the Capital Securities will accrue from (and including) 24 September 2008 (the "Issue Date") at the rate of 7.375 per cent. per annum, and will be payable semi-annually in arrear on 24 March and 24 September in each year.
 Payments on the Capital Securities will be made without deduction for, or on account of, taxes of the Netherlands to the extent described under "Terms and Conditions of the Capital Securities - Taxation".

 The Capital Securities will be perpetual securities and will have no fixed or final redemption date.
-Subject to satisfaction of certain conditions (as described herein) and applicable law, the Capital Securities will be redeemable (at the option of the Issuer) on 6 June 2013 (the "First Call Date"), or at any time thereafter, in whole but not in part in an amount equal to the Redemption Price (as defined in "Terms and Conditions of the Capital Securities") with respect to such Capital Securities.
-Unless the Capital Securities have previously been redeemed or purchased and cancelled as provided in the "Terms and Conditions of the Capital Securities", the Issuer undertakes to exercise its option to redeem the Capital Securities as aforesaid on the first Interest Payment Date falling on or after 6 June 2038 on which the Conditional Call Exercise Requirements (as defined in "Terms and Conditions of the Capital Securities") have been satisfied, as further described herein.
+Subject to satisfaction of certain conditions (as described herein) and applicable law, the Capital Securities will be redeemable (at the option of the Issuer) on 24 March 2014 (the "First Call Date"), or at any time thereafter, in whole but not in part in an amount equal to the Redemption Price (as defined in "Terms and Conditions of the Capital Securities") with respect to such Capital Securities.
+Unless the Capital Securities have previously been redeemed or purchased and cancelled as provided in the "Terms and Conditions of the Capital Securities", the Issuer undertakes to exercise its option to redeem the Capital Securities as aforesaid on the first Interest Payment Date falling on or after 24 September 2038 on which the Conditional Call Exercise Requirements (as defined in "Terms and Conditions of the Capital Securities") have been satisfied, as further described herein.
 In addition, upon the occurrence of a Tax Law Change or a Capital Event (each as defined in "Terms and Conditions of the Capital Securities"), the Capital Securities may be redeemed (at the option of the Issuer) prior to the First Call Date in whole but not in part in an amount equal to their Redemption Price, as further described herein.
-The Capital Securities will constitute direct, unsecured and subordinated obligations of the Issuer and shall rank at all times part passu and without any preference among themselves.
+The Capital Securities will constitute direct, unsecured and subordinated obligations of the Issuer and shall rank at all times pari passu and without any preference among themselves.

-The Netherlands Authority for the Financial Markets (Autoriteit Financiële Markten or the "AFM"), in its capacity as competent authority under the Dutch Financial Supervision Act (Wet op het financiele toezicht) and regulations thereunder (together "Dutch securities laws"), has approved this Prospectus for the purposes of Directive 2003/71/EC (the "Prospectus Directive").
+Application has been made to the Netherlands Authority for the Financial Markets (Autoriteit Financiële Markten or "AFM"), in its capacity as competent authority under the Dutch Financial Supervision Act (Wet op het financiel toezicht) and regulations thereunder (together "Dutch securities laws"), for the approval of this Prospectus for the purposes of Directive 2003/71/EC (the "Prospectus Directive").
 Applications have also been made for the Capital Securities to be admitted to trading on Euronext Amsterdam by NYSE Euronext, a regulated market of Euronext Amsterdam N.V. ("Euronext Amsterdam").
 References in this Prospectus to the Capital Securities being "listed" (and all related references) shall mean that the Capital Securities have been admitted to trading on Euronext Amsterdam.
-Euronext Amsterdam is a regulated market for the purposes of the Directive 2004/39/EC of the European Parliament and the Council on Markets in Financial Instruments.

-The denomination of the Capital Securities shall be U.S.\$10,000.
-The Capital Securities will initially be represented by a global Capital Security in registered form (the "Global Capital Security Certificate"), which will be deposited with a common depositary for, and registered in the name of a nominee of, Euroclear Bank S.A./N.V. ("Euroclear") and Clearstream Banking, société anonyme ("Clearstream, Luxembourg") on the Issue Date.
+Euronext Amsterdam is a regulated market for the purposes of the Directive 2004/39/EC of the European Parliament and the Council on Markets in Financial Securities shall be U.S.\$2,000.
+The Capital Securities will initially be represented by a global Capital Security in registered form (the "Global Capital Security"), which will be deposited with a common depositary for, and registered in the name of a nominee of, Euroclear Bank S.A./N.V. ("Euroclear") and Clearstream Banking, société anonyme ("Clearstream, Luxembourg") on the Issue Date.
 Individual definitive Capital Securities in registered form ("Definitive Capital Securities") will only be available in certain limited circumstances as described herein.
 See "Summary of the Provisions Relating to the Capital Securities in Global Form".